Azure/iot-edge-modbus/doc/sample_modbus.md

 ![](./media/gateway_modbus_command_data_flow.png)

-  1. The IoT Hub module periodically polls Azure IoT Hub for new command messages that might be available.
-  2. When the IoT Hub module receives a new command message, it publishes it on to the message broker.
+  1. The IoT Hub module receives a new command message from IoT Hub and it publishes it to the message broker.
-  3. The Identity Mapping module picks up the message and translates the Azure IoT Hub device ID to a device MAC address and publishes a new message to the message broker including the MAC address in the message's properties map.
+  2. The Identity Mapping module picks up the message and translates the Azure IoT Hub device ID to a device MAC address and publishes a new message to the message broker including the MAC address in the message's properties map.
-  4. The Modbus module then picks up this message and executes the Modbus write operation by communicating with the Modbus device.
+  3. The Modbus module then picks up this message and executes the Modbus write operation by communicating with the Modbus device.

 ## Building the sample ##